antonsaga/azure-defender-sentinel-lab/day-5-analytics-rules/README.md

 ## Objective

-Establish baseline detection capability in Microsoft Sentinel by installing Microsoft Defender XDR content and enabling built-in analytics rules prior to generating live telemetry.
+Establish baseline detection readiness in Microsoft Sentinel by installing Microsoft Defender XDR content and enabling built-in analytics rules before any endpoint telemetry is ingested.

-This mirrors real-world SOC practice where detections are prepared and validated before attack simulation or production data ingestion.

 ---